Getting More Out of Claude Code (3) — Sub-agents and Agent Teams

 Persistent memory

-Give sub-agents memory that persists across conversations:
+The memory field gives an agent memory that persists across conversations:

-| Scope | Location | Use case |
+| Scope | Location | Use for |

 |---|---|---|

-user | ~/.claude/agent-memory/ | Learnings across all projects |
+user | ~/.claude/agent-memory/ | Keep learnings across all projects |

-project | .claude/agent-memory/ | Project-specific knowledge (shareable via Git) |
+project | .claude/agent-memory/ | Per-project knowledge (Git-shareable) |

-local | .claude/agent-memory-local/ | Project-specific, personal only |
+local | .claude/agent-memory-local/ | Per-project, just you |

-1.5 Foreground vs background
+1.5 Foreground vs Background

-1.6 Usage patterns
+1.6 Usage Patterns

-Parallel research
+Parallel investigation

 Chaining